dwarvesf/working-on/README.md

 # working-on
 Working On is a productivity tool that integrated with Slack, the most popular team collaboration platform nowadays.
 At Dwarves Foundation, teamwork is about [*Synchronisation*](http://tieubao.me/writing/2014/12/05/it-is-hard-to-become-a-team-member/) between the team members, which means you need to know and align with the team goal, and all of your activities need to be known by other members.
 That will raise the awareness to the next level and keep the team synced.

-We had successfully apply it to our team and we want to share it to you.
+We had successfully applied it to our team and we want to share it to you.
 Too simple to setup via Heroku.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/dwarvesf/working-on)